ROYAL-HarsH/Discord-Bot-Example/README.md

 ## Deployment On BlueFox

 To deploy your copy of this bot on bluefox, it's quit simple!
-Just visit [the BlueFox Host website](https://bluefoxhost.com/index.php), and click on login, then, click on hosting, discord bot hosting, you'll see a new page pop up, click on any plan, then click on continue, (if your trying to host a java/python bot, click on bot type and choose what language your bot is written in.)
+Just visit [the BlueFox Host website](https://bluefoxhost.com/index.php), and click on login, then, click on hosting, discord bot hosting, you'll see a new page pop up, click on any plan, then click on continue, (if your trying to host a java/python bot, click on bot type and choose what language your bot is written in.).
+After that, you can upload your bot files to the host, and then click on start!
+For morte help, join the suppoer server.

 ## Built With